 Unless the law provides to the contrary, the arbitration may proceed in the absence of any party who, after due notice, fails to be present or fails to obtain an adjournment.
 An award shall not be made in favor of an appearing party solely on the default of another party.
 The arbitrator shall require the appearing party to submit such evidence as may be required for the making of an award.
-The arbit rator may require the appearance of a party at the hearing if the arbitrator determines that the party's appearance is necessary for a fair and just resolution of the dispute and to afford all parties due process.
+The arbitrator may require the appearance of a party at the hearing if the arbitrator determines that the party's appearance is necessary for a fair and just resolution of the dispute and to afford all parties due process.

-19. Evidence
+19. Fyidence

-The parties may offer evidence that is relevant and material to the dispute and shall produce such additional evidence as the arbitrator may deem necessary to understand and determine the dispute.
+The parties may offer such evidence as is relevant and material to the dispute and shall produce such additional evidence as the arbitrator may deem necessary to understand and determine the dispute.
 An arbitrator may subpoena witnesses or documents as authorized by law upon request of any party or upon their own initiative.

-The arbitrator shall be the judge of the relevance and materiality of the evidence offered.
-Conformity to legal rules of evidence shall not be necessary.
+The arbitrator shall be the judge of the relevance and materiality of the evidence offered and conformity to legal rules of evidence shall not be necessary.

-Parties submitting documents for the arbitrator's consideration shall simultaneously transmit such documents to the AAA and the other party at least fifteen (15) calendar days prior to the hearing.
+All documents to be submitted to the arbitrator shall be simultaneously transmitted to the AAA and the other party at least fifteen (15) calendar days prior to the hearing.
 The arbitrator shall determine whether all parties received such documents prior to the hearing.

-If a party intends to introduce a witness, expert witness and/or the treating physician at the hearing, that party must provide the identity of the witness, expert witness and/or the treating physician to all parties at least fifteen (15) calendar days prior to the hearing.
+If a party to the arbitration intends to introduce a witness, expert witness and/or the treating physician at the hearing, the identity of the witness, expert witness and/or the treating physician must be given to all parties at least fifteen (15) calendar days prior to the hearing.